 Step 3: Now dump all your juice into one of the sanitized buckets.
 I cut a pear and warmed it over the stove with honey, cinnamon, and nutmeg.
 Then I threw the pear slices into the bucket too.*

 Step 4: Next, throw in your yeast and stir.
-Now, it is an option to rehydrate your yeast before adding it to the brew.
+Now, it’s optional to rehydrate your yeast before adding it to the brew.
 This means that you add the yeast to a bowl/cup of warm water (about 95 degrees F) and allow it to sit for about 15 minutes before you throw it in the bucket.
 I did not rehydrate it first, but I would recommend that you do.
 Next time I’m going to because I believe it will make the yeast more active and willing to interact with the sugars.

 Step 5: Add sugar, and stir until it is dissolved.
 I added about 3/4 lb of brown sugar this time around.
 You can add a little more, like 1lb, but I wouldn’t add more than that to a 5 gallon batch.
 The first time I did this I added way too much sugar, and the cider came out very alcoholic, but it had a consistency between syrup and cider.
 Remember that juice has sugars of its own, so don’t overcompensate with an obscene amount of additional sugar.